crweiner/hacktoberfest-swag-list/README.md

 #### **Hasura**

-- **Swag**: (A Hasura swag box)
+- **Swag**: A Hasura swag box
-- **Requirements**: (Submit a PR to one of their select repos mentioned [here](https://hasura.io/blog/celebrating-open-source-with-hasura/))
+- **Requirements**: Submit a PR to one of their select repos mentioned [here](https://hasura.io/blog/celebrating-open-source-with-hasura/)
-- **How to sign up**: (Contribute one PR or participate in the [Hasura Tips & Tricks contest](https://hasura.io/blog/celebrating-open-source-with-hasura/))
+- **How to sign up**: Contribute one PR or participate in the [Hasura Tips & Tricks contest](https://hasura.io/blog/celebrating-open-source-with-hasura/)
-- **Notes**: (This year, Hasura is offering two ways to earn their exclusive swags - 1.
+- **Notes**: This year, Hasura is offering two ways to earn their exclusive swags - 1.
 Fix at least on issue labeled "Hacktoberfest".
-2. Participate in their Hasura TIps & Tricks contest on Twitter.
+2. Participate in their Hasura Tips & Tricks contest on Twitter.
 [More details here](https://hasura.io/blog/celebrating-open-source-with-hasura/)

 ### K